tania-macheieva/jira-like/api/README.md

 ## Auth notes

 User credentials are stored as a `password_digest`, and the `User` model uses Rails `has_secure_password` with `bcrypt`.

+Authentication uses the Rails session.
+The implemented authentication endpoints are:

+- `POST /api/v1/auth/register`
+- `POST /api/v1/auth/login`
+- `GET /api/v1/auth/me`
+- `DELETE /api/v1/auth/logout`

+## Workspace API

+Workspace endpoints require an authenticated session:

+- `GET /api/v1/workspaces` — list the current user's workspaces
+- `POST /api/v1/workspaces` — create a workspace and become its owner
+- `GET /api/v1/workspaces/:id` — view a workspace as a member
+- `PATCH /api/v1/workspaces/:id` — update as an owner or admin
+- `DELETE /api/v1/workspaces/:id` — delete as an owner

+Workspace access is enforced by Pundit.
+Members can view workspaces, admins can view and update them, and owners can view, update, and delete them.

 ## Domain model